 This week on HowlRound, we’re looking at the Tow Foundation’s Playwrights-in-Residence.
 In this series, we look at where they are in their residency, what home is, and where they hope to be in the future.

-1. Talk a little about what being in a residency means to you as an artist and how the notion of residency influences artistic practice.
+Talk a little about what being in a residency means to you as an artist and how the notion of residency influences your artistic practice.

-3. How do you define home as a playwright?
-How important is it to have a place to call your “artistic home?”
+How do you define home as a playwright?
+How important is it to have a place you call your “artistic home?”

 Maybe because I often feel homeless as a playwright, I rely on the director, actors, and designers to help me create a sense of home, a sense of family.
 Or I turn to other playwrights.
 I belong to a couple of writing groups, including one with Clubbed Thumb, a company that has been an artistic oasis for me since I moved here ten years ago.
 With this residency Playwrights Horizons and the Tow Foundation become part of that family—and that was wonderful.
 The Tow Foundation folks were deeply invested in my play without ever trying to influence what it became.
 They showed up for workshops and rehearsals to witness the evolution of the production and cheer it along.
 It felt like the play had a fairy godmother.
 I also felt lucky to be surrounded by these people who had genuine faith in my work, who cared if I got up in the morning.
 I would say it's important to me to have an artistic home, but it doesn't need to be a building or even a theater.
 It's more about the people.